How to make money with solar

 In a particular example, let’s say we have exported a hundred dollars worth of electricity (FiT of 10 cents per kWh), meaning we exported 1000 kWh in three months.

-At the same time, we used after-hours 1000 kWh.
-But we pay 30 cents for each kWh of imported electricity in this instance.
 So the electricity bill electricity component will consist of $300 in electricity kWh charges.
 With $100 in FiT credits, a final bill of $200 plus the service supply charge component was generated.
-Nowadays, this is around $100 for three months.

 Subscribe